Chanty

 Obviously, Skype scores 1:0 for file sharing.

-Google Hangouts vs Skype landline/mobile calls (1:0)
+Google Meet vs Skype landline/mobile calls (1:0)

 Another difference is Hangouts claims that most calls to US and Canada are free while you’ll definitely pay some kind of fee (depending on the country) when calling landline or mobile in Skype.